 (April 2008, Crossway)

-I wrote Worship Matters primarily for people involved in leading corporate worship, but I’ve been told that it’s helpful for anyone who wants to grow in their understanding and practice of biblical worship.
+I wrote Worship Matters: Leading Others to Encounter the Greatness of God primarily for people involved in leading corporate worship, but I’ve been told that it’s helpful for anyone who wants to grow in their understanding and practice of biblical worship.

 The book has four parts: The Leader, The Task, Healthy Tensions, and Right Relationships.
 In the first section I talk about what we love, what we believe, what we practice, and what we model.
 In part two I unpack my proposed definition of a worship leader: A faithful worship leader magnifies the greatness of God in Jesus Christ through the power of the Holy Spirit by skillfully combining God’s Word with music, thereby motivating the gathered church to proclaim the gospel, to cherish God’s presence, and to live for God’s glory.
 In section three, I describe nine “healthy tensions” that are essential to God-honoring worship.
 In the last section, I talk about a worship leader’s relationship with his church, his team, and his pastor.
 The book ends with a chapter written to pastors.
-You can purchase it and read reviews at Amazon, or buy it for less at the Sovereign Grace site.
+You can purchase it and read reviews at Amazon, or get it at our online store.

 (October 2008, Crossway)